Floreat

 Houses, as did the details of the doul call.
 No doubt some terms have been

-slang terms in its distinctively idiosyncratic vocabulary.
+included many other more widely-used slang terms in its distinctively idiosyncratic

 Feedback: many thanks to Tony Walters (Dayboys' 1958-1963) and to Ted Brunning (Moser's, current 2005) for very helpful suggestions.

-Stop Press: update to Ted Brunning's 2005 [here]
+Stop Press: update to Ted Brunning's 2005 [here] and a recent (circa 2017) "official" effort: Salopian Terminology [here]

 On my first day, the Head Man regaled the new scums in the Alleybin to the effect that although many of us had been exalted as monitors, prefects and so forth at our previous schools we were now all beginning at the bottom.
 An amusing welcome, as to me such turncoats had been The Enemy.
 In later years, still an Outcast of the System, i found myself doing the scum's jobs when some quirk of time left me as the most senior resident in the study.
 Why, to this day...

 In my first year i was a private scum to someone here merely referred to as H in order to protect the guilty.
-My duties - bringing him a morning cup of tea-style drink, polishing his shoes and corps fugs, effecting some long-forgotten procedure with his collars, miscellaneous errands etc - were performed so badly that i jocularly offered to waive the customary emolument of an end-of-year meal at the Tuck Shop.
+My duties - bringing him a morning cup of tea-style drink, japanning his trotter cases and corps fugs, effecting some long-forgotten procedure with his collars, miscellaneous errands etc - were performed so badly that i jocularly offered to waive the customary emolument of an end-of-year meal at the Tuck Shop.
 H took this at face value; i expect he went on to a very successful career in the Paperclips Directorate of the Civil Service.

 On one surreal occasion after some tedious inter-House sporting event which i had managed to avoid, i was subjected point-blank to the usual protracted and deafening strafe of no discernible rational or inspirational content to the effect that new scums must ...
 House spirit ... etc etc. Finding voice, i gave as good as i got and, borne up on a wave of applause, realised how Adolf had managed to turn things his way.